UUbaidd/Linear_Regression_Scratch/README.md

    **$$\text{Loss}_{\text{MSE}} = \frac{1}{2n} \sum_{i=1}^{n} (Y_{pred}^{(i)} - Y_{actual}^{(i)})^2$$**

-There are no of reasons for square.
+There are number of reasons for square.
 One of them is to convert negative error into positive.
 Then we have another term 1/2.
 We use this term to cancel square when we calculate derivative .
+One main reason we would discuss in the section of loss function.

    **Derivative:**